kalnikos/A-Basketball-tool-to-predict-players-position/README.md

 Let’s now dive to the prediction part.
 As I said at the beginning I started with a small data set separated the target in five positions the model wasn’t able to classify five different positions.
 In order to achieve better prediction results I performed the following steps.
 Firstly, I export bigger data set, and I divided the target column to tree positions Guards, Forwards and Centers.
 Secondly, I pick the most relevant features based on the Univariate feature selection  technique and Lastly, I balanced the observations used the resample technique.

+Initially, I trained a K Nearest Neighbor model with 3 neighbors and the model accuracy was 85%.
+Definitely, an impressive number considering that at my first model the accuracy was less than 60%.
+Obviously, it’s necessary the computation of the cross validation scores to prevent overfitting.
+The cross validation scores verified our concerns and I tried Different K values to overcame this issue.